commercialhaskell/stack/README.md

 1. Download stack following the instructions at **FIXME** and place it on your `PATH`
 2. Run `stack build` from within your project to generate a config file, install dependencies, and build your code
-    * NOTE: if necessary, run `stack setup` to download GHC and then run `stack build` again. stack will tell you if this is required

 Running `stack` will give you a list of commands, some of the most common are: